Texas Instruments' profit rises, helped by auto industry

 Revenue from Texas Instruments' largest market, "industrial," grew a bit in 2014, while revenue from its communications market expanded as wireless carriers installed next-generation base stations, March said.

-Along with steady stock buybacks and dividends, that strategy has pushed shares of Texas Instruments 29 percent higher over the past year, compared with a 15 percent increase in the S&P 500 Index.
+Along with steady stock buybacks and dividends, that strategy has pushed shares of Texas Instruments 29 percent higher over the past year, compared with a 15 percent increase in the S&P 500 Index .SPX.

 The company's fourth-quarter net income rose 61 percent to $825 million.
 Earnings per share were 76 cents, the company said in a statement.